aptible/support/source/quickstart/python/django.md

 ALLOWED_HOSTS = ['django-quickstart.on-aptible.com']
 ```

+*Note:* Default VHOSTs are only automatically created for apps in development environments.

 Finally, you'll likely want to [SSH into your app](https://support.aptible.com/topics/cli/how-to-ssh-into-app/) and migrate the database:

     aptible ssh --app $APP_HANDLE